lokesh1729/lokesh1729-com-gatsby/content/posts/2022-12-26---kafka-internals-learn-kafka-in-depth-part-2.md

 > `parse.key` tells kafka to parse the key by the separator.
 By default `key.separator` is set to tab, we are overriding to pipe.

 Let's look at the data using the same `kafka-dump-log` command.
-We need to find the partition by executing the command in all 10 partitions because we don't know to which partition it went to.
+We need to find the partition by executing the command in all 10 partitions because we don't know to which partition it went.

 ```shell
 $ $ bin/kafka-dump-log.sh --files data/kafka/payments-7/00000000000000000000.log,data/kafka/payments-7/00000000000000000000.index --print-data-log